erinkelsey/docker/redis-image/commands.md

     $ docker exec -it <container_id> <command>

--i flag -> attach out terminal STDIN/STDOUT/STDERR to the new running process
+-i flag -> attach out terminal STDIN to the new running process (STDOUT/STDERR automatic)

 -t flag -> make sure that text in and out of process is nicely formatted